FreeAndFair/ColoradoRLA/docs/26_export_manual.md

 # Technical Notes

+## Character encoding
+Files are provided in Unicode's UTF-8 encoding.

 ## List Specifications
 Lists of choices are provided as JSON-format lists.
-When these strings occur within csv or json files, that requires an additional level of quoting, as is usually the case.
+When these strings occur within csv or json files, that may require an additional level of quoting.

 ## Ballots vs. Ballot Cards
 When a ballot extends across more than one piece of paper (a "card"), each card is tabulated independently.
 In Counties which have any multi-card ballots, the ballot card counts provided will be greater than the turnout figures reported elsewhere.
-For example, in November 2017 the County of Denver had a two-card ballot.
+For example, in November 2017 the County of Denver had mostly two-card ballots.